se-for-sci/se-for-sci.github.io/content/week5/typing.md

 ```

 `TypeVar`'s have a few other options.
 You can use `bound=` to force them to only
-bind to a type or it's subclasses (it picks the most specific possible) - unions
+bind to a type or its subclasses (it picks the most specific possible) - unions
 are also supported.
 You can constrain to a preset collection of types, and it
 will only match those types exactly.